Blog

 Snoopy’s Walk of Fame

-Follow this app and learn about the story of each celebrity behind the 59 signatures on the path.
+The Walk of Fame includes stops for celebrity signatures from Dorothy Hamill, Richard Dwyer, Tony Halk and more.
+The audio content tells the story of each celebrity behind the 59 signatures on the path.